Beginner Cat Photo Skills

 To research this post I started a list of composition types but the list grew and grew until I finally stopped at 30 different ideas.
 Whether you want to take product pictures for a blog or funny kitten pictures for social media, mastering 30 ways to compose your photograph is not the way to go.

-You want to enjoy taking pictures even as you keep learning.
+Keep it simple.
+You want to enjoy taking pictures even as you learn.

-For beginners looking for cat or kitten photography tips, some of the terms here might be unfamiliar, but they tell you what happens in photography quickly and clearly.
+I decided to spotlight five starter ways to compose that you can try.
+No pressure, just have fun and play.
+For beginners, some of the terms here might be unfamiliar, but they tell you what happens in photography quickly and clearly so don’t stress.

-Check out our five great composition tips for cat photographers here:
+Check out my five great composition tips for cat photographers:

 Leading Lines and Diagonals